How to Make Knotted Hair Ties

 - A hair elastic.

-- The free pattern piece (grab it below).
+- The free pattern piece grab it above

 Step One: Print out the Pattern

-Print out the free pattern (link above) and use it to cut out 2 pieces of fabric.
+- Print out the free pattern (link above) and use it to cut out two pieces of fabric.

 Step Two: Sew

-Place your two pieces of cut fabric on top of each other with the right sides together and sew around the perimeter using a ¼″ seam allowance.
+- Place your two pieces of cut fabric on each other with the right sides together and sew around the perimeter using a 1/4″ seam allowance.
 Leave a 1-inch opening for turning.
-(I leave my opening in the middle of one of the sides as shown in the photograph.)
+(As shown in the photograph, I leave my opening in the middle of one of the sides.)

 Step Three: Clip Curves